mindersec/minder/README.md

 ## Quickstart

-Minder provides a "happy path" that guides you through the process of creating your first profile in Minder.
+The `quickstart` command guides you through the process of creating your first profile in Minder.
 In just a few seconds, you will register your repositories and enable secret scanning protection for all of them.
 To do so, run: